WeiXunElements/things-date-picker/README.md

 ```

 # things-date-time-range-picker
-## From Datetime과 To Datetime을 입력받아 기간을 표현하는 컴퍼넌트
+## It is a component that displays the period by receiving From Datetime and To Datetime.

 Example:
 ```html